wthrajat/pumeet-result-scraper/README.md

 (I have a sorted version, let me know if you want)

 # Why made this?
-Many people wanted to see the Marks vs Rank data for this year's PUMEET, so...
+Many people wanted to see the Marks vs Rank data for this year's PUMEET

 Also this is me getting bored